- February 24, 2021

-The Salesforce platform is a leading customer relationship management (CRM) application and cloud computing platform with functionality targeted at sales and marketing professionals.
-Salesforce offers a wide variety of CRM categories and systems to meet various customer needs including Sales Cloud, Marketing Cloud, Service Cloud, Analytics Cloud, Data Cloud, Community Cloud, App Cloud, and IoT.
+The Salesforce platform is a leading customer relationship management (CRM) application and cloud computing platform with functionality targeted at sales, marketing, and customer services professionals.
+Salesforce offers a wide variety of CRM categories and systems to meet various customer needs, including CRM clouds for Sales, Marketing, Services, Commerce, Analytics, Integration, and Community.

 Comprehensive data archiving for Salesforce is essential for the following reasons: